cfillion/reapack.com/source/user-guide.html.md

 ![Options](/images/user-guide/options.png)

 Install new packages when synchronizing
-: Enabling this makes *Synchronize packages* install every new package in the enabled repositories in addition to fetching updates.
-This setting can also be tweaked on a per-repository basis (see [Manage repositories](#manage-repositories)).
+: Enable to make *Synchronize packages* install every package in the enabled repositories in addition to installing updates.
+This setting can also be set on a per-repository basis (see [Manage repositories](#manage-repositories)).

 Enable pre-releases globally (bleeding edge)
-: Use this mode to enable updates from a stable version to a pre-release.
-You can always manually select and install pre-releases from the *Package Browser* without having to enable this.
+: Use this mode to enable updating from a stable version to a pre-release when synchronizing or when updating from the browser.
+Pre-releases can always be manually installed from the package browser even if this setting is disabled.

 Prompt to uninstall obsolete packages
-: Enable the detection of obsolete packages when synchronizing.
+: Enable to detect obsolete packages when synchronizing and ask whether to keep or remove them.
 A package is obsolete when it was removed from its parent repository and is no longer available for download.
-A prompt is displayed with the option to keep or uninstall them.

 Network settings
 : Use this to configure how ReaPack connects to the internet (eg. to set a proxy server).
-Disable *Refresh index cache when older than a week* when using ReaPack offline exclusively.

 Restore default settings
 : Reset options to the factory defaults and restore altered or removed default